War on drugs: Anslinger era begins

-The Federal Bureau of Narcotics (FBN) was established as an agency of the US Department of the Treasury by an act of June 14, 1930, with Harry J. Anslinger appointed as commissioner, a position he held for 32 years, until 1962.
+The Federal Bureau of Narcotics (FBN) was established as an agency of the US Department of the Treasury by an act of June 14, 1930, with Harry J. Anslinger replacing Levi G. Nutt (who left under scandal) to be appointed as commissioner, a position he held for 32 years, until 1962.
 Anslinger supported Prohibition and the criminalization of all drugs, and spearheaded anti-drug policy campaigns.
 He did not support a public health and treatment approach, instead urging courts to "jail offenders, then throw away the key."
 He has been characterized as the first architect of the punitive war on drugs.
 According to a report prepared for the Senate of Canada, Anslinger was "utterly devoted to prohibition and the control of drug supplies at the source" and is "widely recognized as having had one of the more powerful impacts on the development of US drug policy, and, by extension, international drug control into the early 1970s."

 During his three decades heading the FBN, Anslinger zealously and effectively pursued harsh drug penalties, with a particular focus on cannabis.
 He used his stature as the head of a federal agency to draft legislation, discredit critics, discount medical opinion and scientific findings, and convince lawmakers.
 Publicly, he used the media and speaking engagements to introduce hyperbolic messages about the evils of drug use.
 In the 1930s, he referred to a collection of news reports of horrific crimes, making unsubstantiated claims attributing them to drugs, particularly cannabis.
 He announced that youth become "slaves" to cannabis, "continuing addiction until they deteriorate mentally, become insane, turn to violent crime and murder."
 He promoted a racialized view of drug use, saying that blacks and Latinos were the primary abusers.
 In Congressional testimony, he declared "of all the offenses committed against the laws of this country, the narcotic addict is the most frequent offender."
 He was also an effective administrator and diplomat, attending international drug conferences and steadily expanding the FBN's influence.

 In 1935, the New York Times reported on President Roosevelt's public support of the Uniform State Narcotic Drug Act under the headline, "Roosevelt Asks Narcotic War Aid".
 The Uniform Law Commission developed the act to address the 1914 Harrison Act's lack of state-level enforcement provisions, creating a model law reflecting the Harrison Act that states could adopt to replace the existing patchwork of state laws.
 Anslinger and the FBN were centrally involved in drafting the act, and in convincing states to adopt it.